Anima Books

 In fact, that may be our biggest struggle as modern humans: to get over our clever, sophisticated selves and act simply as nature designed us, as an interwoven and inseparable part of all life.
 That might just be my most important Note to Self.

-If you think this book reads a little like the Tao, you're right.
-The Tao is the inspiration not just for the style of this book, but also for its substance.
 Taking care of our animals (and ourselves) is, at its core, very simple.
 While much more may be said about caring for our animals and ourselves, how much more need be said?

 To quote one of my favourite passages from the Tao: